import pandas as pd

 *.py

-) to write the code and the comment on how to retrieve financial, accounting, and ESG data using Pythonyfinance
+) to write the code and the comment on how to retrieve ESG data and historical stock data using Pythonselenium

 .- Do NOT provide your code for data collection in your webpage.
 You should submit your Python script for data collection to Brightspace.